raspberrypilearning/persuasive-data-presentation/en/step_3.md

 [[[processing-tint]]]

+--- collapse ---
+---
+title: Change the value of one map pin colour
+---
+This example changes the value for red each time the code places a pin:

+**Remember** to also define a `colours` dictionary in the main part of your code, typically near the top.

+--- code ---
+---
+language: python
+filename:
+line_numbers: false
+line_number_start:
+line_highlights: 1, 9, 17-20
+---
+colours = {}

+def draw_data():

+  no_stroke()

+  # Use the lat and long data to calculate the x y coords for the shape

+  red = 255

+  for eruption in volcano_eruptions:
+    longitude = float(eruption['longitude'])
+    latitude = float(eruption['latitude'])
+    region_coords = get_xy_coords(longitude, latitude)
+    region_x = region_coords['x']
+    region_y = region_coords['y']
+    colour = color(red, 255, 255)
+    colours[colour] = eruption
+    draw_volcano(colour, region_x, region_y)
+    red -= 2
+--- /code ---

+--- /collapse ---

+--- collapse ---
+---
+title: Change the value of multiple map pin colours
+---

+--- /collapse ---

+--- collapse ---
+---
+title: Choose random colours for your map pins
+---

+--- /collapse ---

 <mark> Add a collapse here for using random and seed to generate different colours for the pins.
 The colours need storing in a dictionary as keys, mapped to the data to be retrieved, as in mapping-data</mark>

 --- collapse ---